dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ----------------------------------------------------------------------
 ### Step 13: wait for interrupt

-(Other than using virtual memory, which we do next.)

 At this point I was stuck for a couple days on how to cut any more cycles without using virtual memory.
 And then while in the shower remembered reading about a "wait for interrupt" instruction in chapter 3 of the